jdelrue/jumpscale_core/docs/Internals/dynamicloading.md

 *transparently add JSBase to the list of classes to derive from*.

-Thirdly: for this to work, the entire "j" object tree *must* remain within the dynamic framework.
-The very first (and only) JSBase object ever created has to be set up manually, and from that point onwards *all* classes and instances can and must use self.\_jsbase for this pattern to work.
+Thirdly: for this to work, the entire "j" object tree *must* remain within the dynamic framework / pattern.
+The very first (and only) JSBase object ever created has to be set up manually (and this is done in the bootstrap: it is *not* to be done by developers), and from that point onwards *all* classes and instances can and must use self.\_jsbase for this pattern to work.